-Welcome back to Beginner Guitar for Grownups.
+Welcome back to Beginner Guitar for Adults.
 This is lesson #10.

 Today we’re doing an introduction to fingerstyle guitar.
 If this is not something you’re interested in feel free to pass on this lesson… but I think it’s a lot of fun!
 I typically use a nylon string guitar for fingerpicking, but you can use a steel string just as well.